SubLoadedZA/SubLoadedZA/README.md

 Hi there 👋

-💼 I'm a Software Engineer with 8+ years of experience with enterprise level software, industry standards, design and architectural patterns.
+💼 I'm a Software Engineer with 9+ years of experience with enterprise level software, industry standards, design and architectural patterns.

-💻 Fullstack developer with expertise in .NET & Node.
+💻 Fullstack developer with expertise in .NET.
 Focused & Specialized in Backend Development.

 🔗 Experienced in web3/blockchain development.